ece-231l-fall-2019/week-4-complex-cong-nguyen-monday-lab/Tasks.md

         - [x] imag()
     8. [x] Output ( @SteelMatrix )
         - [x] operator <<
+- [ ] Merge all changes in a pull request
 - [ ] Test values (Divided Work)
   - [ ] Write unit tests for functions that partner worked on